Who would have ever thought a virtual birthday party would become the “in” thing? Not just that, a necessity for many in the 2020s.

 Now it’s time to learn a little more about your guests.
 You don’t need the official game set for everyone to join in with this one online.
 Come up with your questions beforehand and ask your guests to hold up “I have” or “I have not” pieces of paper to the camera.

 (Just remember if you are buying the cards for this game to pick the FAMILY edition!!
 The Adult version is hilarious too but not for a tween party!!!

 Time to get your guests active by looking for something in the room.
-Keep the challenges easy as you don’t want people disappearing off camera for minutes at a time, but hard enough they can’t reach it from where their sitting!
+Keep the challenges easy as you don’t want people disappearing off-camera for minutes at a time, but hard enough that they can’t reach it from where they’re sitting!

 Some ideas include, “Find me something….”

 - You bought it with your own money

 - Fluffy or furry

 - That you’d never be caught wearing to a party

 Have kids draw up two cards “true” and “false” and they each go around the world and need to give a statement about themselves.
 The other kids need to guess if the statement is true or false.
 1 point for a correct answer or 0 points if you get it wrong.

 Play the first few bars of a song then the fastest hand first to name the tune on their paper wins!